 Please see below for guidance around the Y6 timetabling:

-Homework will be set weekly on our virtual google classroom page as in Year 5 .
+Homework will be set on paper in the Spring Term on a weekly basis which the children will then use in class to learn from (e.g. marking it, taking concepts further, etc).
+A copy of the homework will be put on our virtual google classroom page.
 Each week there will be a mixture of tables, spellings, English and maths activities.

-Times Tables Rockstar is available for you to consolidate your tables knowledge.
+Times Tables Rockstar is available for everyone to consolidate times tables knowledge.
 Tables will be tested regularly.

-Your aim is to read/share a text 3 x per week (at least) to an adult.
-Record when you have done this in your homework diary and hand your diary into school on a Monday to be checked.
+The aim is to read/share a text 3 x per week (at least) to an adult.
+Record these sessions this in the homework diary and hand the diary into school on a Friday to be checked.
 There is a house point on offer for all those who have completed the task!

 PE will take place on Monday pm and Thursday pm.
 Children will change in school.
 Competitive sports will continue to take place every third week.